WMXZ-EU/microPAM/adalogger_V2/README.md

  System configuration is controlled by src/global.h

 ## Miscalaneous
-  program developed for TMS320ADC6140 ADC, but based on MEMS I2S microphone exxternal RTC is RV2038 integer compression (code is present but not finally tested)
+  program developed for TMS320ADC6140 ADC, but derived from program for MEMS I2S microphone external RTC is RV2038 integer compression (code is present but not finally tested)

 ## UF2 file